Goldorion/Fabric-Generator-MCreator/.github/CONTRIBUTING.md

 * Always annotate overridden methods with `@Override`
 * Follow java naming conventions
 * Use the `this` keyword when referencing any non static fields
+* Do not use mixins.
+Fabric Api has, or will soon have all the required modules.

 You must also follow the [Code Of Conduct](https://github.com/ClothCreators/MCreatorFabricGenerator/blob/1.15.2/CODE_OF_CONDUCT.md).